edanssandes/MASA-Core/README.md

 The MASA-Core contains the following main features:
 * Produces optimal alignments for DNA sequences of any length (even greater than 200 MBP);
 * Based on Smith-Waterman and Needleman-Wunsch algorithms;
-* Uses Myers-Miller strategy during the matrix computation (linear memory complexity).
+* Uses Myers-Miller strategy during the matrix computation (linear memory complexity);
 * Produces Local, Semi-Global and Global optimal alignments;
 * Multi-node support for homogeneous [CCGRID2014] and heterogeneous hardware [PPOPP2014];
 * Block Pruning optimization [TPDS2012];